What is an endowment?

 Paramhansa Yogananda talked with great enthusiasm about the ideal of “simple living and high thinking” – lived in intentional, spiritually-based communities where job, home and church could be all in one place.
 This, he said, would give people the support and the focus they need to deepen their spiritual lives.

-Ananda has established five World Brotherhood Communities in the United States, one in Europe, and two in India.
-These Ananda communities are comprised of churches and temples, community living, businesses and schools.
+Six Ananda Communities have been established - five in the United States, and one in Europe.
+These Ananda Communities include churches and temples, community living, businesses and schools.
 They are based on Paramhansa Yogananda’s teachings and the Path of Kriya Yoga.
-They have been founded through the guidance and inspiration of Swami Kriyananda, a foremost, direct disciple of Paramhansa Yogananda.
+They have been founded through the guidance and inspiration of Swami Kriyananda, a foremost, and direct disciple of Paramhansa Yogananda.

-Ananda World Brotherhood communities are located in the following areas:
+Ananda Communities are located in the following areas:

 In California: Ananda Village (in Nevada County), Ananda Palo Alto, and Ananda Sacramento.